 - On a lightly floured surface, roll pastry dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
 Trim pastry to 1/2 in. beyond rim of plate; flute edge.
 Refrigerate 30 minutes.

 - Meanwhile, preheat oven to 375°.
-In a large bowl, toss tart and dried cherries with lemon juice, lemon peel and almond extract.
+In a large bowl, toss tart and dried cherries with lemon juice, lemon zest and almond extract.
 In a small bowl, mix sugar and cornstarch; add to cherry mixture and toss to coat.
 In a small bowl, mix topping ingredients until crumbly.
 Transfer cherry filling to pastry-lined pie plate; sprinkle topping over filling.

 - Bake on a lower oven rack 45-55 minutes or until crust is golden brown and filling is bubbly.
 Cool on a wire rack.
 If desired, serve with ice cream.